adrszymanski/binaryTree/readme.txt

 6. Open src/js/index.html in Browser
 7. To enable localhost cors please open Chrome's directory and use cmd/powershell to open chrome without CORS: chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security
-8. If you have any futher questions:
-    507 663 889 or adr.szymanski@gmail.com

 <-- Used dependencies from composer -->